DrJupiter/ML-OPS-FINAL-24/reports/README.md

 Student s194495 (Johan)
 - Code setup (CookieCutter, hydra, W&B, DVC)
 - Got code up training and inference on local machine up and running (initial model)
+- Initial training dockerfiles and testing on VM instances
 - FastAPI (and Evidently AI)
 - Project writing (assisted)

 Student s204123 (Klaus)
-- Creating Docker image in cloud
+- Creating Docker training image for the cloud
 - Training model on the cloud from docker image.
 - pre-commit
 - GitHub workflow with actions for testing code and building & pushing the docker training image.